Ambient Air Sampling Methods

 So the most important objective of any air sampling exercise is to obtain a genuine & representative sample.
 There are both gaseous & particulate pollutants whose concentration is find out in milligram per cubic meter of air.

 Particulate sampling is done with help of high volume air sampler, Dust sampler.
 In these samplers, particles less than 10 micron are taken into consideration.
 Filter paper being used in that sampler.
+THis is also known as filtration method of air sampling.

 Difference between weights of filter papers divided by quantity of air passed gives you particulate matter present in air.